 Note on access to outcrops in the Hohe Tauern National Park: Field trips, especially with 5 or more participants, should obtain permission to do field work from the local park authorities.
 Three Austrian states adjoin on National Park grounds (Kärnten, Salzburg, Tirol), so check your maps carefully to see where field area and park boundaries overlap, and seek written permission from the appropriate office(s) well in advance of your visit.
 See "Important Addresses" below.

-Figure 1-11: Geological Map of the Tauern Window (modified from SCHMID ET AL. 2013).
+Figure 1-15: Tectonic Map of the Tauern Window (SCHMID ET AL. 2013).
+Red lines across the Seidwinkl sheath fold (blue) show traces of cross sections in Fig. 1-17.